 The Bachelor of Science curriculum offers a broad, integrated, and in-depth approach to the life sciences.
 Departmental requirements consist of a balanced core of courses selected from several subject areas, combined with elective courses from the Department of Biological Sciences and other life science departments such as Neuroscience, Cell Biology and Physiology, and Biochemistry and Molecular Biology.
 This degree program can accommodate students with such differing interests and objectives as graduate work in molecular biology, laboratory work in microbiology, or field work in ecology.
 The B.S. degree also can serve as preprofessional preparation for programs such as medical, dental, or veterinary sciences, or for education licensure.

-View Bachelor of Science in Biological Sciences program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Biological Sciences program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.